raymerta/battleship/README.md

 - specify map size in new game [done]
 - load existing open map [done]
-- load existing game position
+- load existing game position [done]

 ### game page

 - toggle editing mode [done]
 - get list of player [done]
 - notification for game starting
 - notification for player joining
-- notification for player turn
+- notification for player turn [done]

+### game logic

+– if any ships were hit it should be visible for the player who triggered the shoot – the suffering player should see his ship attacked, and he/she should see the origin (who did attack him) – the other player should not see this positive hit
+- Once the shoot is done by player the server must check the sink-conditions, in other words: if any ships were hit and if that hit made a ship sink (completely destroyed)
+- if any ships were sinked it should be visible for everyone at moment of sinking
+- player leave the game session if defeated
+- while waiting the player sees everything all ships of all players as well as the scores and the damaged ships (so called spectator mode)
+- Once the game session is finished the creator-player may restart the session.
+– in case the creator-player is leaving the game-session the server selects the new owner among the remaining players – in case only one player is involved in the game and the others already left, the game session should end – disconnecting should result in leaving the game session – in case the player did disconnect without leaving and he/she is not connected back for long time, then the creator player has liberty to withdraw the concerned player
+– in case the creator player did disconnect without leaving and he/she is not connecting back long enough, the server selects the new owner among the remaining players
+- the previous creator-player can still connect back with lost ownership of the game session – in case game session was finished at the time the user is reconnecting, he/she should be informed and suggested to create or join another session

 ## nice to have

 - [session] dynamic game session name [done]
 - [username] check error when put duplicate name, it requires multiple clicking
 - [creategame] limit number of player and tile size
 - [game] change already positioned ship in the game
-- [game] detect ship collision placement
+- [game] detect ship collision placement [done]
 - [game] change button color if all ship already placed

 # Requirements
 - User starts the application, and can select what game server to join [done]